 He is delighted to have joined TPAT as Chief Executive Officer during this important stage of our strategic journey.

-Rachel Surch - Primary Executive Principal
+Rachel Surch - Director of Primary

 I am an experienced primary practitioner and have spent 18 years in leadership and 9 years as the headteacher at Red Oaks.
 I am very proud to be part of the TPAT family and I strongly believe in inclusion and raising standards through an exciting and broad curriculum that optimises fun and challenge.